-The street has a number of novel, exciting & unique shops where one can find designer shoes, artistic fine jewellery, latest branded clothes for shoppers of all taste.
+The street has a number of novels, exciting & unique shops where one can find designer shoes, artistic fine jewelry, latest branded clothes for shoppers of all taste.

 This departmental store is situated halfway down Strøget at Amagertorv.
 'Illum' has a superb interior and amazing glass dome that offers a variety of brands to the visitors.